Taxation Schools in Ohio

 In Ohio, a taxation major is more popular with women than with men.

 The racial distribution of taxation majors in Ohio is as follows:

 - Black or African American: 6.3%

 - White: 73.0%

 - Other Races: 1.6%

 There are 51,430 people in the state and 1,441,160 people in the nation working in taxation jobs.

 Taxation grads earn an average of $66,440 in the state and $60,500 nationwide.

 Most Popular Taxation Programs in OH

-Of all the teachers who work at the school, 57% are considered full time.
-In their early career, UC grads earn an average salary of $35,800.
-The student to faculty ratio is 16 to 1.
+Of all the teachers who work at the school, 60% are considered full time.
+Students who attend this public school pay an average net price of $22,415.
+The 4.70% student loan default rate is lower than average.